What I Packed: Summer Beach Vacation

 #5.
 Swimsuits & Coverups.
 I packed 3 swimsuits.
 I probably only need two, but again, it’s not like they add any significant weight or space to the suitcase so I threw them all in.
 I can only link one; the other two are old.
 I have the hardest time finding swimsuits I don’t hate on me.
 Either they make me feel matronly or they are too revealing.

 I have two tankinis from Title Nine with the built-in underwire bras and then a one piece from Boden that I added to my collection this year.
 I wanted something that didn’t give me strap lines, and I like how it has a body-sculpting lining to keep everything smooth and tucked in.

 As I said above, I packed an old pair of jeans shorts and graphic tee to wear as a coverup, which is usually what I wear over my swimsuits to the pool.
 But at the last minute, I threw in a lightweight hooded coverup that I picked up at Athleta a couple years ago.
-(It is similar to this one but with short sleeves.)

 I’ve worn both options, and there’s really no rhyme or reason to my choice each day.
 Generally I like the shorts and tee for the pool because I often want to stop on the way home and pick up a few things at the store, and I feel more comfortable going in the store in clothes.
 Here at the beach, the coverup is easier to throw on (one thing instead of two, lol) so if I’m trying to pack light in the future, I’ll try to remember to ditch the extra shorts and tee because the coverup is lighter.